-Maha Amircani, a motorcycle accident lawyer in Atlanta at Amircani Law outlines the most important information to know if you’ve been involved in a motorcycle accident in Atlanta.
+Maha Amircani, a motorcycle accident attorney at Amircani Law, outlines the most important information to know if you’ve been involved in an Atlanta motorcycle accident.

 Amircani Law Wins $1.4 Million Verdict

-Our professional, motorcycle accident lawyer Atlanta will help you by:
+Our professional, motorcycle accident lawyer will help you by:

 - Completing a thorough investigation of the accident and compiling evidence.